-3.3.3 Crank Sensor Installation
+A.4.b.
+Magnetic Crank Sensor Installation

-When installing the crank sensor, an appropriate bracket must be made to aim the sensor at the trigger wheel.
-A good starting point for a magnetic sensor bracket is Electromotive part number 210-72003, which is our universal sensor bracket (See Figure 3).
+When installing the magnetic sensor, an appropriate bracket must be made to aim the sensor at the trigger wheel.
+A good starting point for a magnetic sensor bracket is Electromotive part number 210-72003, which is our universal sensor bracket (See Figure A.4.
+1).
 If this part is not used as a starting point, a custom bracket can easily be made.
 The most important things to remember when fabricating a bracket are that it should be bolted directly to the engine block, away from rotating steel or magnetic pieces, and should be nonferrous (not attracted to magnets).
 This will keep the sensor and trigger wheel vibrating together so the gap between the two always stays the same.
 Variations in sensor gap may cause erratic timing or false triggering of the ignition.
 (This is the reason for not mounting the trigger wheel to the outer ring of a harmonic damper.)
 As such, any custom magnetic sensor bracket should be very rigid.
 The sensor can be secured with either a set screw or a clamping arrangement, as long as the 1/2" sensor is utilized (part number 250-72218).
-If the smaller 3/8" sensor is used, a clamping arrangement should be employed rather than a setscrew, as the setscrews may crush the sensor.
-Hall effects sensors are only available in 1⁄2" diameter.
-See Table 2 for the appropriate magnetic sensor/trigger wheel combinations.
+If the smaller 3/8" sensor is utilized, a clamping arrangement should be employed rather than a setscrew, as the setscrews may crush the sensor.
+See Table A.4.
+2 for the appropriate magnetic sensor/trigger wheel combinations.

-Figure 3.
-Universal Crank Sensor Bracket
+Fig A.4.
+1: Universal Crank Sensor Bracket

-Once a sensor and trigger wheel are installed, they must be aligned such that the TECgt200 computer knows where to locate Top Dead Center of the #1 cylinder (referred to as TDC #1).
+Once a magnetic sensor and trigger wheel are installed, they must be aligned such that the TECgt computer knows where to locate Top Dead Center of the #1 cylinder (referred to as TDC #1).
 Correct alignment necessitates that the center of the sensor must be aligned with the trailing edge of the 11th tooth after the two missing teeth when the engine is at TDC #1 (see the drawing at the end of this section).
 Aligning the magnetic sensor with anything other than the 11th tooth will cause an ignition timing retard or advance, depending on the direction of the misalignment.
 Each tooth represents six degrees, so if the sensor is aligned with the trailing edge of the 12th tooth, the timing will be advanced by six degrees.
 Conversely, if the sensor is aligned with the trailing edge of the 10th tooth, the timing will be retarded by six degrees.
-In the event that the sensor is not aligned correctly, the WinTec software can be made to compensate by manipulating the Tooth Offset Parameter, as outlined in the tuning section of this manual.
+In the event that the sensor is not aligned correctly, the WinTec software can be made to compensate by manipulating the Tooth Offset Parameter, as outlined in Section A.4.g of this manual.

-IMPORTANT NOTE :
+IMPORTANT NOTE: